phoebeobaje/wireframing/README.md

 **type**: High fidelity wireframe
 This wireframe is considered *high-fidelity* because it includes detailed content, precise spacing, and visual elements that closely resemble the final product.
 It typically features real or near-final text, icons, branding elements.

+## Popular Wireframing Tools
+- Figma
+- Miro
+- Adobe XD
+- Sketch

+**Figma** is highly recommended as it allows you to rapidly prototype wireframes and iterate on them with your team.
+Since it works directly in the browser, there’s no need for downloads or syncing issues.
+You can also transition from wireframes to high-fidelity mockups within the same file, making your workflow more efficient.
+**Key Features:**
+- Real-time collaboration with team members
+- Pre-made UI kits and wireframe templates
+- Easy-to-use drag-and-drop design tools
+- Component system for reusable design elements
+- Free plan with generous features